 Where to Stay: Carson Ridge Luxury Cabins

-Carson Ridge Luxury Cabins is a Washington bed and breakfast that is dedicated to helping guests relax and restore.
+A quick 10 minute drive from Dog Mountain is Carson Ridge Luxury Cabins, a Washington bed and breakfast that is dedicated to helping guests relax and restore.
 Each cabin features a hand-carved log bed, hydrotherapy spa tub for two, and large windows that capture spectacular Columbia River Gorge views.
 Enjoy a glass of wine in front of a cozy fire, or gaze at the stars on your private porch.
 You can even soothe your tired muscles with an in-cabin massage.
 It’s the perfect place to unwind after your hike!

 2. Horseshoe Prairie Trail, Tollgate, OR